resujentoezequiel/SVEN-Web-kimezequielganggay/README.md

 GOOGLE_REDIRECT="http://localhost:8051/auth/google/callback"

 ```
-- Create a new database and name it 'appointment_models'
+- Create a new database and name it 'appointment_booking'
 - Run all of these commands:
     - composer install
     - composer update